top of page

 This work teaches your body how to hold a boundary.

-Your nervous system responds to biological inputs.
+Your nervous system responds to biological inputs, not belief systems.

 This work uses: